Rosemary in Skincare: Benefits, Uses & Sustainability

 I’ll also be exploring other beautiful botanicals that pair naturally with rosemary — like sage, ivy, and a few quiet plant allies that don’t always get the spotlight but absolutely deserve a place in our seasonal routines.

-Oh, and if you missed it, you can find the backstory of how I first started hand-picking wild herbs while sailing — rosemary included — in this post from spring.
+Oh, and if you missed it, you can find the backstory of how I first started hand-picking wild herbs while sailing — rosemary included — in my post how to pick wild herbs from spring.
 (Spoiler: there was wind, sun, salt… and me accidentally staining a white shirt with plant resin.
 Classic.)

 Final Thoughts: A Herb I’ll Always Return To